Energetic Nutrition

 Q. What helps break down the calcification?

-A. Magnesium Citrate helps reduce excess calcium in the body when taken alone without calcium
+A. Magnesium Citrate helps reduce excess calcium in the body when taken alone without calcium.
+It may help to break down the calcification surrounding larger or older fibroids.

 Q. Should I worry about osteoporosis if I take magnesium without calcium for calcification of a fibroid?

 A. Generally, our diets are higher in calcium than they are in magnesium.
-Current research is showing that magnesium plays a bigger role in the prevention of osteoporosis than originally believed.
+Research demonstrates that magnesium plays a bigger role in the prevention of osteoporosis than originally believed.
 After fibroids shrink, calcium can be added back into a regimen.

 Q. Can I take Calcium D-Glucarate if I have a calcified fibroid?

-A. It would be best to avoid all types of calcium supplements while attempting to shrink the growth of a calcified fibroid in order to give the magnesium citrate an opportunity to work on reducing the calcification.
-However, our Calcium D-Glucarate only contains 25 mg. of calcium, so it should not be a problem if taking higher doses of magnesium citrate.
+A. It would be best to avoid additional calcium supplements while attempting to shrink the growth of a calcified fibroid in order to give the magnesium citrate an opportunity to work on reducing the calcification.
+However, our Calcium D-Glucarate only contains 25mg of calcium, so it should not be a problem if you are also taking higher doses of magnesium citrate.

-Q. Can Calcium D-Glucarate have a direct affect on fibroids?
+Q. Can Calcium D-Glucarate have a direct effect on fibroids?

 A. Yes, in different ways.
 This supplement can help prevent the re-absorption of used estrogen from the gastrointestinal tract.
 As a result, more estrogen is eliminated and less stays in the blood where it may continue to feed the growth of fibroids.
 Additionally, various studies indicate that this plant extract may be effective in inhibiting tumor growth during the initiation, promotion, and progression phases.